coordinape/docs/FAQ.md

 FAQ

 **Q -Wen Token:**\
 A There is no Coordinape Token.
-Yet.

 **Q- I clicked save and forgot someone on my team or want to change my allocations can I still do that?**\
 A- As long as the epoch is open you can make any changes you'd like.